 If your function accepts any inputs, enclose their names in parentheses after the function name.
-Separate inputs with commas, such as
+Separate inputs with commas.

 If there are no inputs, you can omit the parentheses.

-Tip When you define a function with multiple input or output arguments, list any required arguments first.
-This allows you to call your function without specifying optional arguments.
+Tip: When you define a function with multiple input or output arguments, list any required arguments first.
+This ordering allows you to call your function without specifying optional arguments.